 3) Damnation (2003)

 There’s a common conception among longtime Opeth fans that boils down to a simple dichotomy: death metal records good, but prog rock records bad.
 Life isn’t that easy, and Damnation confounds the entire conception.
 If you’d told me in 2009 that every future Opeth record would be a straightforward prog album I would have said, “Well, if they’re all as good as Damnation that’s fine!”.
-Tight, melancholic and totally infested with earworms, it’s a remarkable collection of songs, one that benefits from being listened to separately from its twin, Deliverance.
+Tight, melancholic and totally infested with earworms that come from distortion pedals, it’s a remarkable collection of songs, one that benefits from being listened to separately from its twin, Deliverance.
 Apocryphally, Åkerfeldt began working on these tunes as lullabies written for his then-infant daughter.
 Whether or not that’s true, every tune on Damnation delivers a memorable melody with a cool and crepuscular atmosphere.
 Steven Wilson gives the record the same audio treatment he gave to Porcupine Tree’s output at the time, which is to say it sounds immaculate, psychedelic and deeply sad.
 “Windowpane” remains one of the band’s most beloved tunes — as of this writing its’ their most-played song on Spotify with almost nine million plays.
 Later, “To Rid the Disease” hide serpentine rhythms under its impossibly catchy vocals.
 The only reason it’s not #1 is it’s not representative of the band’s discography as a whole, it stands as far apart from the recent prog records at it does the death metal records.